1974 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2000 - Present

-The 1974-S PR70 proof holds the auction record at $2,079, achieved in March 2014, representing the highest price realized for any 1974 dime variety.
-This record reflects the extreme difficulty of achieving a perfect PR70 grade, where no imperfections are visible under magnification.
+The 1974-S PR70 proof holds the all-time auction record at $2,079, achieved on March 9, 2014 at Great Collections — representing the highest price ever realized for any 1974 dime variety.
+This record reflects the extreme difficulty of achieving a perfect PR70 grade, where absolutely no imperfections are visible under magnification.

 The pricing structure reveals distinct value drivers across the series.
 Grade rarity creates the primary value differential for circulation strikes, as most 1974 dimes entered commercial use and sustained wear.

-The massive production volumes—exceeding one billion coins across three facilities—ensure abundant supply in lower grades, but populations decline sharply at MS67 and above.
-Philadelphia strikes present particular challenges, as weak production strikes resulted in no known Full Bands specimens, creating conditional scarcity at premium grade levels.
+The massive production volumes — exceeding one billion coins across three facilities — ensure abundant supply in lower grades, but populations decline sharply at MS67 and above.
+Philadelphia strikes present particular challenges, as weak production dies resulted in zero known Full Bands specimens, creating what numismatists call “conditional scarcity” at premium grade levels.

 The 1974 Roosevelt dime entered production during a turbulent period in American history marked by significant political and economic upheaval.